MoAmr/MoAmr/README.md

 ## &nbsp; &nbsp;<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> **About Me:-**

-- 🇪🇬 Human being ツ who enjoys pizza, sports, and Sci-Fy tv shows.
+- 🇪🇬 Human being ツ who enjoys pizza, sports, and Sci-Fi tv shows.
 - I work as a Solutions Architect at Emkan Finance.
 - I'm a knowledge seeker and I strive to learn new 💻 **Technologies**.